Porcelain Crowns Procedure

 - To improve the cosmetic appearance of a tooth

-When a crown is made in a dental laboratory, the technician visualises and examines all aspects of the bite and jaw movements from a variety of angles, and sculpts the crown in a manner that it has the perfect anatomy.
+When teeth crowns are made in a dental laboratory, the technician visualises and examines all aspects of the bite and jaw movements from a variety of angles, and sculpts the porcelain crown so that it has perfect anatomy.
 In some cases, this anatomy will be even more ideal than the tooth’s original shape.